Immortalt/gitea-pgsql-docker-compose/README.md

 # Gitea-Pgsql-Docker-Compose

-A Docker Compose file for Gitea - Git with a cup of tea ([gitea.io](https://gitea.io)) with Postgresql Database.
+A Docker Compose file for Gitea with PostgreSQL.

 Data will be saved in separate docker volumes to enable easy upgrades!
 Make sure you have the `/mnt/data/` folder.